-During fiscal year 2014, CFX was operating under the FY2013 to FY2017 five-year work plan with an amount of \$706 million.
-Projects in the plan include, but are not limited to, existing system widening; several interchange projects; and the first phases of the Wekiva Parkway project.
-CFX's total investment in capital assets, at historical cost less depreciation, is \$3.6 billion.
+During fiscal year 2015 CFX was operating under the FY2015 to FY2019 five-year work plan with an amount of \$1.16 billion.
+Projects in the plan include, but are not limited to, existing system widening; several interchange projects; conversion of the final toll plaza to the express lane configuration; and the first phases of the Wekiva Parkway project.
+CFX's total investment in capital assets, at historical cost less depreciation, is \$3.8 billion.